Alpujarras: The Alpujarra today

 The high villages have lost population as younger people seek work in the cities, in Spain and elsewhere in the European Union.
 Tourism has developed as the natural environment of this area has become better known.
-Visitors include day-time or weekend visitors from Granada and longer-term tourists from northern Europe.
+Visitors include day-trippers or weekend visitors from Granada and longer-term tourists from northern Europe.
 There are bus connections with Granada and Motril; as the motorway extends along the coast, the airports of Malaga and Almeria are brought closer in time.

 There are also numerous foreign residents, who have also brought income and employment to the area.
 The villages have good-quality accommodation and shops for tourists.
 Serrano ham, cured in Trevélez and other high-altitude villages, is a major local product.
 Mountain biking and walking is provided for, and the GR 7 / E4 European long-distance footpath passes through the region.

 The Sierra Nevada and most of the Alta Alpujarra is protected under various national and international schemes, ensuring that the rural and the urbanistic features are preserved.
 The priority now is to promote "sustainable tourism" and as far as possible to extend the tourist period.